A Guide to Outdoor Rock Climbing for Beginners

 Rock climbing shoes

-These are the most important piece of gear you will ever buy; after all, they connect you to the rock you are climbing on.
-When starting out, choose climbing shoes which are for all round use and which are comfortable.
+These are the most essential gear you will ever buy; after all, they connect you to the rock you are climbing on.
+When starting, choose climbing shoes that are for all-round use and which are comfortable.

 Climbing ropes

-These are designed to protect you should you fall – there are dynamic ropes which have elasticity to absorb your energy if you were to fall, and static ropes which are used to anchor and pull equipment up for example.
+These are designed to protect you should you fall – there are dynamic ropes that have the elasticity to absorb your energy if you were to fall and static ropes that are used to anchor and pull equipment up, for example.

 A climbing harness

-This is how the outdoor climbing ropes are connected to the climber and they come in a variety of styles.
-Go for comfort when you are choosing your first harness and one which has enough loops for your ropes and belay device.
+This is how the ropes are connected to the climber, and they come in various styles.
+Go for comfort when choosing your first harness and one with enough loops for your ropes and belay device.

 A belay device

-This is the mechanical friction element which you use to control your rope.
-It provides an easy way to stop rope if you were to fall and can be used to control descent on a rope when travelling down a climb.
+This is the mechanical friction element that you use to control your rope.
+It provides an easy way to stop the rope if you were to fall and can be used to manage the descent on a rope when traveling down a climb.

 A carabiner

-A carabiner is a metal loops which has spring-loaded openings and they are used as connectors between ropes.
-There are locking and non-locking versions and they are used to connect the rope to an anchor or to attach the climber to the middle of a rope.
+A carabiner is a metal loop that has spring-loaded openings, and they are used as a connector between ropes.
+There are locking and non-locking versions used to connect the rope to an anchor or attach the climber to the middle of a rope.

 Protection devices

-There are a number of different protection devices available but the aim is to provide a climber with the ability to create a temporary anchor point on any rock, during a climb, to help support their ascent and prevent a fall.
+Several different protection devices are available, but the aim is to provide a climber with the ability to create a temporary anchor point on any rock during a climb to help support their ascent and prevent a fall.

 Climbing helmet

-While most indoor climbers don’t bother with helmets, when climbing outdoors it is advisable to wear a protective helmet in case of falling debris, or equipment, and to protect your head if you were to fall and crash against the rocks.
+While most indoor climbers don’t bother with helmets, when climbing outdoors, it is advisable to wear a protective helmet in case of falling debris or equipment and to protect your head if you fall and crash against the rocks.

-If you are deciding to try rock climbing as a total beginner it is always advisable to do it under supervision until you have mastered all of the techniques and become familiar with the skills and equipment needed.
+If you are deciding to try rock climbing as a total beginner, it is always advisable to do it under supervision until you have mastered all the techniques and become familiar with the skills and equipment needed.

-Following a sport climb is a fun and good place to start out as a beginner and as you get more adventurous you can join a climbing group and venture out onto the more exciting traditional style climb routes to really test your skills.
+Following a sports climb is a fun and good place to start as a beginner, and as you get more adventurous, you can join an outdoor rock climbing group and venture out onto the more exciting traditional-style climb routes to really test your skills.